tsengwoody/Access8Math/readme.md

 When the system analyzes mathematical rules, it will read them out in a simplified way.
 If there is only one single item in the math content, it can omit the markups before and after while reading, so that it can be understood more efficiently.
 For example, "\(\frac{1}{2}\)" will be read as "1 over 2" instead of "fraction with numerator 1 and denominator 2 end fraction".

-Enable or disable a simplified rule from the list of checkboxes in Settings > Rules.
+Enable or disable a simplified rule from the list of checkboxes in the Access8Math rules settings.

 #### Pauses Between Segments

 Access8Math reads math content with a pause between items to make the math content easier to understand.

-To adjust the pause time between items, set a value from 1 to 100 in Settings > Reading.
+To adjust the pause time between items, set a value from 1 to 100 in the Access8Math reading settings.
 A smaller value means a shorter pause time and a larger value means a longer pause time.

-### Math Reader Settings
+### Math Provider Settings

-Select the source of the math reader in Settings > Math Reader.
+Select the speech, Braille, and interaction providers in the Access8Math math provider settings.
+Available providers include Access8Math, MathCAT, and Math Player.

-* Speech Source: Use Access8Math/MathCAT/Math Player for speech outputs.
-* Braille Source: Use Access8Math/MathCAT/Math Player for Braille outputs.
-* Interaction Source: Use Access8Math/MathCAT/Math Player for Interactive Mode.

 ### Customize Math Symbol Speech Outputs and Braille Outputs